 This article will introduce you to the many ways occupational therapy can help people living with dementia.

-No matter what stage of dementia you or your family member is in, there are things you can do to improve your quality of life.
-And, occupational therapy professionals are trained to come alongside and help you make a plan that is right for you and your family.
+No matter what stage of dementia you—or your family member—are in, there are things you can do to improve your quality of life.
+And, occupational therapy professionals are trained to come alongside you and help you make a plan that is right for you and your family.

-Here’s what we’ll discuss in the occupational therapy and dementia guide:
+Here’s what we’ll discuss in this guide to occupational therapy and dementia:

 - What is dementia?